Writing and Language Support

 The group runs weekly.
 Register for Conversation Group Sessions.

-For students who use English as an additional language.
+- For students who use English as an additional language (Level: Intermediate +).
 These student-centred oral communication classes build confidence, fluency, appropriateness, and accuracy in spoken English.
 Engaging exercises and activities provide opportunities to build and practice skills, strategies, and techniques that will help you become a more effective English speaker.
 Each week's session will include a mini lecture, discussion activities and exercises that build effective oral presentation skills.

 Offered in Fall & Winter semesters.
 Register for English Communication Support Classes.